Unboxed-Software/solana-course/content/vrf.md

 ### Errors.rs

-Next we are going to take a quick pitstop and add one last error to `errors.rs` to check that the VRF authority is correct.
+Next we are going to take a quick pitstop and add one last error `InvalidVrfAuthorityError` to `errors.rs` to check that the VRF authority is correct.

 ```rust
 use anchor_lang::prelude::*;